The Modular Monolith: A Practical Middle Ground

 • Single deployment unit — one build, one deploy, one runtime

-• Strong module boundaries — modules can't reach into each other's internals
+• Strong module boundaries — modules cannot reach into each other's internals

 • Explicit contracts — modules communicate through defined interfaces